maphew/zadam-trilium-wiki/Task manager.md

 ## Implementation

-New tasks are created in the TODO note which has "child:template" [[relation|attributes]] (see [[attribute inheritance]]) pointing to the task template.
+New tasks are created in the TODO note which has `~child:template` [[relation|attributes]] (see [[attribute inheritance]]) pointing to the task template.

 ### Attributes

 Task template defines several [[promoted attributes]] - todoDate, doneData, tags, location.
-Importantly it also defines `runOnAttributeChange` relation - [[event|events]] handler which is run on attribute change.
+Importantly it also defines `~runOnAttributeChange` relation - [[event|events]] handler which is run on attribute change.
 This [[script|scripts]] handles when e.g. we fill out the doneDate attribute - meaning the task is done and should be moved to "Done" note and removed from TODO, locations and tags.

 ### New task button